 Child care that the parent received while awaiting an appeal that was affirmed

-Child care paid by the Board when the parent failed to pay PSOC
+Child care paid by the Board when the parent failed to pay PSoC

 Boards do not remit or report these amounts to TWC, but they must retain documentation to show that they disbursed the recouped funds for allowable child care activities.

-Note: The requirement to disburse such funds before drawing additional grant funds from TWC is based on payment requirements in 2 CFR §200.305 of Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and Part III, §_.21 of Uniform Grant Management Standards (UGMS).Boards must spend recouped funds on direct care if recouped from a parent or provider and originally intended for direct care.
+Note: The requirement to disburse such funds before drawing additional grant funds from TWC is based on payment requirements in 2 CFR §200.305 of Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), and Part III, §_.21 of Uniform Grant Management Standards (UGMS).

-.
+NLF: Boards must spend recouped funds on direct care if recouped from a parent or provider and originally intended for direct care.

+LF: If a Board would like to use recouped direct care payments for quality activities, prior TWC approval is required in accordance with WD 18-18, Change 2.

 Remittance of Certain Fraud Recoupments to TWC

 NLF: Boards must remit amounts recovered from parents for fraud that involved violation of a federal requirement to TWC Revenue and Trust Management along with a completed TWC Cash Remittance Report within 90 calendar days from the Board’s receipt of such funds.
 More frequent remittances are encouraged when it is cost effective to do so.